Skyworks Solutions (SWKS)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-Diving into the nuances of Skyworks Solutions’s earnings can give us a better understanding of its performance.
-As we mentioned earlier, Skyworks Solutions’s operating margin expanded this quarter but declined by 19.3 percentage points over the last five years.
+We can take a deeper look into Skyworks Solutions’s earnings to better understand the drivers of its performance.
+As we mentioned earlier, Skyworks Solutions’s operating margin declined by 18.7 percentage points over the last five years.
 This was the most relevant factor (aside from the revenue impact) behind its lower earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

-In Q3, Skyworks Solutions reported adjusted EPS of $1.76, up from $1.55 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Skyworks Solutions’s full-year EPS of $5.93 to shrink by 27.4%.
+In Q4, Skyworks Solutions reported adjusted EPS of $1.54, down from $1.60 in the same quarter last year.
+Despite falling year on year, this print easily cleared analysts’ estimates.
+Over the next 12 months, Wall Street expects Skyworks Solutions’s full-year EPS of $5.87 to shrink by 25.8%.

 10. Cash Is King

 Skyworks Solutions has shown terrific cash profitability, and if sustainable, puts it in an advantageous position to invest in new products, return capital to investors, and consolidate the market during industry downturns.
-The company’s free cash flow margin was among the best in the semiconductor sector, averaging an eye-popping 33.6% over the last two years.
+The company’s free cash flow margin was among the best in the semiconductor sector, averaging 29.1% over the last two years.

 11. Return on Invested Capital (ROIC)